cytopia/devilbox/docs/getting-started/start-the-devilbox.rst

 .. code-block:: bash

-   docker-compose up httpd php mysql
+   host> docker-compose up httpd php mysql

 * If you want to gracefully stop all started container, hit ``Ctrl + c``
 * If you want to kill all started container, hit ``Ctrl + c`` twice